 Before work could begin on the Optimus Point Development, the junction connecting the site to the A46 was improved, and alongside this, works to upgrade the A46 / A50 junction to aid the flow of traffic and goods to the site were also undertaken.
-This was achieved with £1.3 million GPF loan.
-Two further loan funding packages worth £3.1 million was paid to Wilson Boden, to enable them to fund the site access works before construction could commence.
-These works were completed by April 2014.
+This was achieved with a £1.3 million GPF loan.
+Two further loan funding packages worth £3.1 million were paid to Wilson Boden, to enable them to fund the site access works before construction could commence.
+These works were completed by April 2014

 The residential development at the site is an extension of the popular Glenfield area of Leicester, and is known as 'Glenfield Park.'
-These newbuild homes have formed a modern, sustainable community with close access to Brookside Meadows - a landscaped area of parkland with walking trails for residents and workers.
+These newbuild homes have formed a modern, sustainable community with close access to Brookside Meadows a landscaped area of parkland with walking trails for residents and workers.

 Optimus Point is ideally located next to key transport routes in the centre of the country.
 As such, it is set to become the main logistics hub for Sarstedt's UK operations.
-Sarstedt is a German company, and will be the newest member of the Optimus Point family.
+Sarstedt is a German company, that produces and sells devices and consumables to the medical and science sectors, and will be the newest member of the Optimus Point family.
 It will move into 61,640 sq.ft. of workspace at the site, from which it will operate its laboratory and medical equipment supply operation for the whole of the UK market.